jopaik/network_demos/cisco_dnac/README.md

 Truncated

 ## Step 4 - Dnac-Compliance job-template
-Launch the Dnac-Compliance job-template to check if the current Device Software Versions are in compliance.
+Launch the Dnac-Config-Compliance job-template to check if the current Device Software Versions are in compliance.
+In the survey, select sw1.

 ### Note, if compliance fails
 Please be aware that the version of the dnac switch devices may change over time.
 If needed you can edit the compliance_assert.yml.